 Maybe this means you have an old soul.

 I've been thinking about time a lot lately.
 Partially because I'm turning thirty this year, which I rarely think about until someone reminds me and then I think about it a lot.
 But also because I have so many things I want to build and make and do and see and feel.
-Ideas and projects and hopes that I want to string together into something meaningful.
-My impatience is substantial.
+Thoughts and ideas and hopes that I want to string together into something meaningful.
+My impatience feels substantial.